 To allow the transplanted heart to survive in your body, you will need to take medicines for the rest of your life to fight rejection.
 Each person may react differently to medicines, and side effects can be serious.
 Your healthcare provider will tailor medicine plans to meet your needs.

-Usually several anti-rejection medicines are given at first.
+You may get several anti-rejection medicines at first.
 The doses of these medicines may change often, depending on your response.
 Because anti-rejection medicines affect the immune system, you will be at higher risk for infections.
-A balance must be kept between preventing rejection and making you very susceptible to infection.
+It's important to keep a balance between preventing rejection and making you very susceptible to infection.

 Some of the infections you will be especially susceptible to include oral yeast infection (thrush), herpes, and respiratory viruses.
 You should avoid contact with crowds and anyone who has an infection for the first few months after your surgery.